What does Affinity for Technology Interaction mean?

 Dr. Daniel Wessel

-Daniel Wessel is a researcher at the Institute for Multimedia and Interactive Systems at University of Lübeck.
+Daniel Wessel is a researcher at the Institute for Multimedia and Interactive Systems at the University of Lübeck.
 His research interests include mobile media, research methods and evaluation, and especially the interaction between psychology and computer technology.